ionic-team/ionic-learn/content/formulas/navigation-bar-vs-header-bar/article.md

 To add home.html to the `$templateCache` when initializing Angular,  we add a script of type `text/ng-template` with an id of the page name.
 Within, we wrap everything within `ion-view`.
 The title attribute allows us to specify the title of the nav bar. `ion-content` gives a content space under the header where we can begin to place content.

 Like that, we now have a state-aware header!
 This opens up a lot of possibilities to write easy, declarative markup to generate incredibly complex UIs.
-From here, it is pretty straightforward to start creating interesting state heirarchies.
+From here, it is pretty straightforward to start creating interesting state hierarchies.

 ### Navigating deep waters